The Rapid Response Fund is our flagship fund supporting marginalised communities to tackle HIV-related human rights challenges.

 The Rapid Response Fund helps organisations and individuals to tackle HIV-related human rights challenges, including stigma, discrimination and threats of violence.

-We focus on marginalised groups affected by HIV: lesbian, gay, bisexual, transgender and queer (LGBTQ+) people; sex workers; and people who use drugs.
+Emergency response grants of up to $15,000 USD are available to organisations across 24 countries, led by or working closely with marginalised groups affected by HIV: lesbian, gay, bisexual, transgender and queer (LGBT+) people; sex workers; and people who use drugs.

 The fund helps in three ways:

 - Providing emergency financial grants to organisations